-This conference/workshop will be comprised of the keynote address and panels on Friday, followed by additional panels on Saturday.
-Central to the conference is a graduate seminar style workshop on Saturday.
-This workshop is led by the keynote speaker and designed to explore the issues presented and discussed in more detail and depth.
+This conference/workshop will have a keynote address and panels on Friday, followed by additional panels on Saturday.
+Central to the conference is a graduate-seminar style workshop on Saturday afternoon.
+The keynote speaker leads the workshop, exploring the issues presented and discussed during the conference in more detail and depth.
 Presenters are requested to arrange their travel so that they can participate in the entire event, including the workshop.
 There will also be a closing reception Saturday evening, which is open to all participants and audience members.

 To apply: Please send a 500 word abstract along with a brief biographical statement, in a separate document, to firstname.lastname@example.org by January 30, 2015.
 Selected participants will be notified by February 9, 2015.
 You can also visit our webpage for additional information about the conference.
 Note: Housing is available with UNM graduate students and limited travel support will be available for qualified graduate student presenters, please inquire.